 - Monitor, engage with, and capture learnings from grantees.

 - Monitor trends, research, and new publications to inform strategy.

 - Collaborate with the larger Elections & Voting team to defend the election system from attack and help build power in communities of color.

 - Work effectively cross-functionally and creatively solve problems.

 - Promote a team culture of high performance and continuous improvement that values learning, quality, collaboration, positivity, and transparency.

 - Serve as a liaison between the Elections & Voting Program and other Democracy Fund departments on targeted areas of work, particularly around philanthropic partnerships.

 EDUCATION, EXPERIENCE, AND SKILLS REQUIREMENTS

-- Deep passion for strengthening American democracy and supporting a voter-centric election system.
+- Deep passion for strengthening American democracy.

 - Previous grantmaking experience is valued but not necessary.
-Candidate should be able to analyze and assess organizations and their contributions to the elections field.
+Candidate should be able to analyze and assess organizations and their contributions to the field.